 Kenya’s coastal waters are warm all year round so it’s possible to dive without a wetsuit and have a rewarding dip under the waves almost anywhere, though the best period is October to April with October, November and March ideal.
 Most of the dive bases located at Malindi, Watamu, the coast north of Mombasa or Diani Beach, will provide training from a beginner’s dive to PADI leader level.
 For underwater photographers, in particular, the immense coral reef is a major draw.
 The undersea landscape is spectacularly varied, with shallow coral gardens and blue-water drop-offs sinking as deep as 200m, and as there are few rivers to bring down sediment, visibility is generally excellent.
 There are some useful guidebooks and, if you plan to do a fair bit of snorkelling, it makes sense to bring your own mask and snorkel, though they can always be rented.

 Windsurfing has been a feature of the Kenya coast since the 1970s, while Diani Beach and Che Shale north of Malindi are increasingly popular among kitesurfing enthusiasts.
+Several schools along the coast offer lessons in both disciplines and rent out equipment to experienced surfers.
 The coast has excellent conditions from December to February, with the northeast monsoon tending to get up in the afternoon, blowing between 16 and 22 knots (Force 4 to 5 Beaufort), which is ideal for both beginners and experienced riders.
 While the southeast monsoon, blowing from June through to September, isn’t as reliable as the northeasterly, it can offer some exceptional conditions.

 Both the Tana and Athi rivers have sections that can be rafted when they’re in spate.
 Approximate dates are early November to mid-March, and mid-April to the end of August.
 Savage Wilderness Safaris is the main operator, and offers single- and multi-day trips.